Castlemaine, Victoria: Gold rush: a city develops

-A view of the diggings from Old Post Office Hill in 1858.
+Richard Daintree (1858) The diggings from Old Post Office Hill.
 State Library Victoria pictures collection.

 The first small village developed at Chewton, today in effect a suburb of Mount Alexander Shire, which included the Commissioner's tent, stores, an office for The Argus newspaper, and an office for the Mount Alexander goldfields' own newspaper the Daily Mail.

-On 28 January 1852, William Henry Wright was one of nearly 200 men who were assigned or affirmed as Territorial Magistrates for Victoria.
+On 28 January 1852 William Henry Wright was one of nearly 200 men who were assigned or affirmed as territorial magistrates for Victoria.
 Not long after, he took control of the Mount Alexander diggings and set up a government camp on Forest Street near the junction of Barker and Forest Creeks (today's Camp Reserve).
 This was to be the new township of Castlemaine.
 The first reference in a newspaper to the township is found in the Geelong Advertiser of 13 March 1852 with the following notice:

-"- The Lieutenant Governor has appointed John Fletcher, Esq., J.P., to be Police Magistrate at Castlemaine; but where Castlemaine is situate[d] we cannot tell."
+"The Lieutenant Governor has appointed John Fletcher, Esq., J.P., to be Police Magistrate at Castlemaine; but where Castlemaine is situate[d] we cannot tell."

 A court house was established on what is today known as Goldsmith Crescent, Castlemaine near the new government camp.
 Stores were also established nearby.

-The first official Post Office at Castlemaine, named "Forrest Creek", opened on 1 March 1852.
+The first official post office at Castlemaine, named "Forrest Creek", opened on 1 March 1852.
 (Renamed the Castlemaine Post Office on 1 January 1854.)
-The first official Post Office was established after "The Argus" (Melbourne) correspondent at Forest Creek had an article published in November 1851 that put the case forward for a Post Office to be established somewhere between the Forest Creek goldfield and Kyneton.
+The first official Post Office was established after The Argus (Melbourne) correspondent at Forest Creek had an article published in November 1851 that put the case forward for a Post Office to be established somewhere between the Forest Creek goldfield and Kyneton.
 At the same time (November 1851) he described the Forest Creek diggings as having many businesses such as stores and licensed hawkers and "at least 8000 persons on the two creeks (Forest and Barker)".
-The need pointed out in "The Argus" in November 1851 had resulted in an unofficial Post Office being established on the diggings at Chewton (Forest Creek) in December 1851, a Post Office then described as being "on the most central part of the diggings".
+The need pointed out in The Argus in November 1851 had resulted in an unofficial Post Office being established on the diggings at Chewton (Forest Creek) in December 1851, a Post Office then described as being "on the most central part of the diggings".

 On 15 February 1853 town lots were offered for sale.
 By that time the first Castlemaine District Hospital had been opened, the jail had been built, and Castlemaine was moving from 'tent' town to bricks and mortar.
 Notable prominent businesswoman Fanny Finch was running a restaurant and lodging house at Forest Creek at this time.

 A local government was formed on 23 April 1855 and was later to become the Town of Castlemaine and in 1965 became the City of Castlemaine.
 However, with municipal amalgamations in the early 1990s, Castlemaine lost its 'City' status and is now simply the largest town in the Shire.